cpske/ISP/git/branch-and-merge.md

 4. What is the command to list **all** branches, including remote branches?

-## Questions about Using Branches

-1. What is the command to switch to a branch named "dev"?
+5. What is the command to switch to a branch named "dev"?

-2. Suppose you have 2 branches: master and dev.
-How can you see what are the differences (diffs)?
+6. Suppose you have 2 branches: master and dev.
+What is the command to show differences between files on those branches (diffs)?

-3. What are the commands to merge "dev" into "master"?
+7. What are the commands to merge "dev" into "master" (need at least 2)?

-4. Does a branch create a copy of the original branch's files?
+8. Does a branch create a copy of the original branch's files?

-5. What is a command to show a graphical view of the branches and commits?
+9. What is a command to show a graphical view of the branches and commits?
 More than one answer to this.

 ## Branches and Remotes